-Submissions for the competition are now OPEN!You can submit your entry now using the form on this IOP QQQ group webpage.
+Submissions for the competition are now closed!Entries are being judged and winners will be announced soon on this IOP QQQ group webpage.

 The extended deadline for the competition is 5pm on Friday 8th July 2022.
 This has been extended from the previous deadline of 31st March 2022.